henris42/kr55-midi/README.md

 ## Controller

 Controller used is a Teensy 3.2, with Arduino, using Serial+MIDI profile.
 Each control line is connected to Teensy using a 74LS245 chip (Teensy is 3v3 device), with out being in either High-Z or low when triggered.
+Inputs are divided for 3v3 with 3k/2k resistors.
 Electronics concept is really simple.
 The trigger signals are connected to original wire straps, like Y-cable.
 Teensy power is taken from KR only.

 We also take The clock in from the KR55 circuitry and always route it via Teensy.